Idiopathic Pulmonary Fibrosis

-Over time, the symptoms get worse.
-This makes daily activities difficult.
+Symptoms get worse over time.
+They will make daily tasks difficult.
 People with IPF gradually start to have some or all of these symptoms:

-- Shortness of breath, at first only during or after physical activity, but later also when resting
+- Shortness of breath during or after physical activity then later also when resting

 - Dry cough